jaswanth-mjy/MinorProject/README.md

 # Deploy App to Azure Kubernetes Services (AKS)
+## You can find only some part of code here you can see full code and proceesor in document

 ## Prerequisites
 Before deploying your app to Azure Kubernetes Services, make sure you have the following prerequisites in place: